ZhangHongqi215/XLC-S-MIBP/README.md

 # MIBPred-2 Analysis Tool

 ## Introduction
-MIBPred-2 is a comprehensive bioinformatics analysis tool designed for applying machine learning techniques to bioinformatics data.
-It provides functionalities for data preprocessing, feature extraction, model training, evaluation, and visualization, making it suitable for both academic research and practical applications in the field of bioinformatics.
+MIBPred-2 is a comprehensive bioinformatics analysis tool designed specifically for applying machine learning techniques to biological data.
+It offers a wide range of functions, including data preprocessing, feature extraction, model training, evaluation, and visualization.
+This makes it a valuable asset in both academic research and practical applications within the field of bioinformatics.
+Its primary purpose is to identify proteins that bind to metal ions.

 ## Features
 - **Data Preprocessing:** Prepares bioinformatics data for analysis.